Data Recovery Time Objective (RTO) KPI

 The targeted duration of time within which a data engineering team should restore data after an outage or loss, indicating the team's preparedness for data recovery scenarios.

-Data Recovery Time Objective (RTO) Interpretation
+Measuring Data Recovery Time Objective (RTO) in Practice

 Common Pitfalls